 - 1/4 cup melted butter or olive oil (for after popping)

-- 1/4 tsp salt or a flavour mix (see the section below)
+- 1/4 tsp salt or a flavor mix (see the section above)

-- Turn the stove on medium-high and leave the pot on the burner for about 1-3 minutes (depending on how fast it take for your burner to heat up).
+- Turn the stove on medium-high and leave the pot on the burner for about 1-3 minutes (depending on how fast it takes for your burner to heat up).

 - Once the oil starts sizzling, vigorously shake the pot to agitate the kernels.